programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 EAS Service
 ===========

-To respond to requests through the easydb or other services The so-called EAS service.
-This accepts tasks synchronously Must be edited.
+To respond to requests through the easydb or other services the so-called EAS service.
+This accepts tasks synchronously must be edited.

-A configuration file is provided, which macros for the Apache @mod_macro@ module.
+A configuration file is provided, which macros for the apache @mod_macro@ module.
 This file is as follows
 included:

     Include /etc/opt/easydb/eas/apache-easydb-asset-server.inc